alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

             many databases listen on.
 Registered ports are sometimes officially registered and acknowledged by the IANA, but not always.
 On most operating systems, any user of any access level can start a program listening on a registered port.

       d. ports 49152-65535.
-These are known as private or ephemeral ports.
+These are known as --private or ephemeral-- ports.
 Ephemeral ports can’t be registered with the IANA and are generally used for establishing outbound connections.
 You should remember that all TCP traffic uses a destination port and a source port.
 When a client wants to communicate with a server, the client will be assigned an ephemeral port to be used for just that one connection, while the server listens on a static system or registered port.